bw139/CO2006-Ben/sprint2/SpringMvc_ex01/readme.md

 		compile("javax.servlet:jstl:1.2")

 * Create a folder `src/main/webapp`, which is the root folder for the resources of your web application.
 Create the following subfolders `WEB-INF/views/` in it.
-* In folder `src/main/java/yourpackage/`, create a class `WebConfig.java`: define it as a configuration class by tagging it with the annotation `@Configuration` and define it as a specialized class of the class `WebMvcConfigurerAdapter` by adding `extends WebMvcConfigurerAdapter` to the class declaration and add the following code to the application class
+* In folder `src/main/java/yourpackage/`, create a class `WebConfig.java`: define it as a configuration class by tagging it with the annotation `@Configuration` and define it as a specialized class of the class `WebMvcConfigurerAdapter` by adding `extends WebMvcConfigurerAdapter` to the class declaration and add the following code to this configuration class

 		package labMVC;